 Paying Respects to THE family in the neighbourhood

 It’s been intriguing (and then amusing), to watch a steady stream of new arrival summer migrants pay homage to this trio.
-Court is held multiple times a day, as each new visitor treads a path their their door, I physically have to restrain Red from diving to the iPod to blast the theme from the Godfather.
+Tommy 2-Kebabs holds court multiple times a day, as each new visitor treads a path their their door, I physically have to restrain Red from diving to the iPod to blast the theme from the Godfather.

 We have been chastised by them once for the volume of our music, and now the iPod is set to a moderate level, incase we ending up with equine 3-way.